 After chowing through your burger and addition of loaded fries (because who wouldn’t), head upstairs to a wood panelled arcade game arena in Smokey’s Cabin.

 Must try: The Cowboy

 "Burgerhood" sounds like exactly the type of neighbourhood we need to be a part of.
 Maintaining the ease and craveable goodness of modern American style burgers, Burgerhood elevates the stakes with traceable ingredients and free soft serves (and proves that you really can have it all).

-From the team behind two of Sydney’s quaintest small bars, Grandma’s and The Wild Rover, Burgerhood is a straight-shooting burger joint.
-And we wouldn’t have it any other way.
-As this is a proper burger diner, you can’t go wrong with the classic Hood Burger or the Cheese Burger.
+Burgerhood is a straight-shooting burger joint.
+And as this is a proper burger diner, you can’t go wrong with the classic Hood Burger or the Cheese Burger.
 Yet, why not test out the Chicken Burger with grilled chipotle brined chicken breast, lime aioli and crunchy tortilla crisps, or the Fish Burger with IPA battered fish, mushy peas and smoked tartare.
 There is even a vegan and vegetarian burger if you are that way inclined.

 Located on Balmain’s Darling Street, the venue is suitable for young and old.
 Hit up the Milo or peanut butter shakes, or if you're after something boozier, there's a small list of craft brews and house wines.
 Or, have the best of both worlds: spike a shake with a shot of vodka or bourbon.